open/close all folders

 - Freudian Excuse: His abusive upbringing and playing always-second-best to Fettel cause him intense trauma that becomes apparent in F.3.A.R.

-- Heroic Mime: It is strongly implied he actually is mute; he never speaks a single word in any of the games.
+- Heroic Mime: It is strongly implied he actually is mute; he never says a single word in any of the games.

 - Kubrick Stare: Of the "I-will-skullfuck-you-to-death" kind.
 It's his default mode.